 Housing is either rented or owned.
 Housing types as defined by the Montana Department of Commerce are either residential or commercial.
-Residential housing is homes that can be purchased as individual units and include mobile homes, condominium units, and single family residences.
-Commercial housing mainly refers to multi-unit rental properties including apartments, duplexes, and mixed use structures53.
+Residential housing is homes that can be purchased as individual units and include mobile homes, condominium units, and single-family residences.
+Commercial housing mainly refers to multi-unit rental properties including apartments, duplexes, and mixed-use structures42.

-The 2000 overall vacancy rate for the available rental and owner occupied housing units was nearly 15%, or 5,186 units.
+The 2000 overall vacancy rate for the available rental and owner-occupied housing units was nearly 15%, or 5,186 units.
 Approximately 69%, or 3,570 units, of those units were designated as seasonal, recreational, or for occasional use.
 Therefore, the actual vacancy rate in 2000 for non-seasonal housing was 7% for rental units and 1.7% for owner-occupied.
-In 2010 the vacancy rate for available rental and owner occupied housing units had risen to 21.8%.
-As 6,542 units were classified as seasonal, recreational or for occasional use, the current vacancy rate is actually more like 8% for rental and owner occupied housing.54
+In 2010 the vacancy rate for available rental and owner-occupied housing units had risen to 21.8%.
+As 6,542 units were classified as seasonal, recreational or for occasional use, the current vacancy rate is actually closer to 8% for rental and owner-occupied housing.
+Currently in 2020 there are approximately 9,220 vacant housing units and 7,029 units utilized for seasonal, recreational, or occasional use, so the actual vacancy rate for rentals is approximately 4.5%.

 Based on the 2000 housing unit estimates, nearly 27% (7,190 units) of the 29,588 occupied housing units were renter occupied, while the remaining 73.3% were owner occupied.
 This means that the rate of homeownership in Flathead County in 2000 was 73.3%.
-By comparison, the amount of owner occupied housing dropped to 66.5% in 2010, or 24,412 units, indicating the rate of homeownership has declined over the past decade.
-This can be attributed to the economic downturn that has affected the Country since 2008.
-Housing density in Flathead County is depicted in Map 3.3.
+By comparison, the amount of owner-occupied housing dropped to 55.4% in 2010, or 26,002 units, indicating the rate of homeownership dramatically declined over the previous decade.
+As of 2021 the rate of owner occupied housing has continued to recover from the housing crash of 2008.
+Factors stunting growth can be contributed to the challenges in recent years from the issues caused by the pandemic of 2020.